How can I start earning interest?

 USDC is a stable asset.
 It means that 1 USDC is always equal to 1 USD.
-It is issued by Coinbase and is the only regulated crypto stablecoin.
+It is issued by CENTRE and Coinbase and is the only regulated crypto stablecoin.
 Mover uses USDC as a base currency in savings to provide safer and more optimal performance.

 What kind of assets can I deposit?

 You can deposit any token, however, keep in mind that it will be always converted to USDC at the market rate at the time of the deposit.
 If you decide to withdraw your savings, you will receive your principal and interest back in USDC.

 Is there a minimum deposit or withdrawal amount?

 Yes, there is a 0.01 USDC minimum for both deposits and withdrawals.